platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 This affects all environments that aren't live environments.
-This means all environments on Development plans and all non-Production environments on higher plans.
+This means all environments on Development plans and all preview environments on higher plans.

 Such environments with deployments within 14 days have crons with the status `running`.
 If there haven't been any deployments within 14 days, the status is `paused`.